mkdobbin/SQL_for_Data_Science/README.md

 # SQL_for_Data_Science

-Coursera SQL Basics for Data Science course completed in 2021.
+Coursera SQL Basics for Data Science course in progress.

 Topics covered include:
   1. SQL for Data Science